Secrecy capacities of compound quantum wiretap channels and applications: Introduction

-The compound wiretap channels were introduced in \cite{Li/Kr/Po/Sh}.
-A lower bound of the secrecy capacity was obtained under the condition that the sender does not have any knowledge about the CSI.
-In \cite{Li/Kr/Po/Sh} the authors required that the receiver's average error goes to zero and that the wiretapper is not able to detect the message using the same security criterion as in \cite{Wyn}.
-The result of \cite{Li/Kr/Po/Sh} was improved in \cite{Bj/Bo/So} by using a stronger condition for the limit of legitimate receiver's error, i.e., the maximal error should go to zero, as well as a stronger condition for the security criterion (c.f.
+The classical compound wiretap channels were introduced in \cite{Li/Kr/Po/Sh}.
+A lower bound on the classical secrecy capacity was obtained under the condition that the sender does not have any knowledge about the CSI.
+In \cite{Li/Kr/Po/Sh}, the authors required that the receiver's average error goes to zero and that the wiretapper is not able to detect the message, with respect to the same security criterion as in \cite{Wyn}.
+The result of \cite{Li/Kr/Po/Sh} was improved in \cite{Bj/Bo/So} by using a stronger condition for the limit of the legitimate receiver's error, i.e., the maximal error should go to zero, as well as a stronger condition for the security criterion (c.f.
 Remark \ref{remsc}).
-Furthermore, the secrecy capacity was determined for the case when the sender had knowledge about the CSI.
-In this paper we analyze two variants of the compound wiretap quantum channel.
+Furthermore, the secrecy capacity was determined for the case in which the sender had knowledge about the CSI.
+In this paper, we consider quantum channels.
 A quantum channel can transmit both classical and quantum information.
 We consider the capacity of quantum channels carrying classical information.
 This is equivalent to considering the capacity of classical-quantum channels, where the classical-quantum channels are quantum channels whose sender's inputs are classical variables.
+The classical capacity of quantum channels has been determined in \cite{Ho}, \cite{Ho2}, \cite{Sch/Ni}, and \cite{Sch/We2}.
 In general, there are two ways to represent a quantum channel with linear algebraic tools (cf. e.g. Section \ref{futher}), either as a sum of several transformations, or as a single unitary transformation which explicitly includes the unobserved environment.
 We use the latter one for our result in the entanglement generating capacity.
 These two representations can both be used to determine the entanglement generating capacity for quantum channels, but it is unknown if this holds for the entanglement generating capacity of compound quantum channels.
-The classical capacity of quantum channels has been determined by Holevo in \cite{Ho}, \cite{Ho2}, and by Schumacher and Westmoreland in \cite{Sch/We2}.
-The first variant is called the classical compound channel with quantum wiretapper.
-In this channel model we assume that the wiretap channels are quantum channels, while the legal transmission channels are classical channels.
-The second variant is called the compound classical-quantum wiretap channel.
-In this channel model, we assume that both families of channels are quantum channels, while the sender transmits classical information.